 In addition, every two years a Virginia licensed driver may complete a driver improvement course.
 This gives the driver an extra five (5) points on their DMV point balance.
 This may be done online or in person at a DMV approved course center.
 The cost for a course may range from $30 to $75, depending on the type of course taken.
 Ask Attorney Yeargan for help with finding a suitable driver improvement course for your particular traffic case!
 If the case is in a county that has a deferral program for dismissal with a course, it is advisable to sometimes wait to complete the course until after the initial court date.

 It is important to keep your record clean because DMV points in Virginia can quickly accumulate and result in an administrative suspension.
+The courts in Virginia do not assess points.
+This is the responsibility of the DMV.
 A Virginia driver who is assessed 12 points in a twelve month period or 24 points in an 18 month period is placed on a six month probation with the Division of Motor Vehicles.
 If the driver gets a demerit conviction during probation, the DMV will suspend the person's privilege to drive for 90 days for a six point demerit conviction, 60 days for a four point demerit conviction, or 45 days for a three point conviction.
 However, it is possible to request a restricted license from the DMV when this type of suspension is imposed.

 Points in Virginia fall of a Virginia driving record two years from the date of conviction.
 The actual conviction itself falls off in a different time period depending on the seriousness of the offense.
 For instance, Speeding offenses fall off the driving record after five (5) years and Improper Driving offenses fall off the driving record after three (3) years.